 This post may contain affiliate links.
 Please read our disclosure policy.

-Green Bean Casserole is one of those classic, almost iconic recipes that is typically made as part of a traditional Thanksgiving spread in many homes across America.
-I grew up eating the version made with Campbell’s Condensed mushroom soup with French’s French Fried Onions, as I’m sure many of you did.
+Green Bean Casserole is one of those classic, almost iconic recipes that is typically made as part of a traditional Thanksgiving spread.
+I grew up eating the version made with Campbell’s canned mushroom soup with French’s French Fried Onions, as I’m sure many of you did.
 As a kid, I could have been completely happy eating an entire plate full of green bean casserole and my Mom’s homemade rolls for Thanksgiving dinner!
 I’ve always loved it.

 If you are serving this for Thanksgiving dinner, you can prep the sauce ahead of time so that you can quickly assemble the casserole and cook it in the crock pot on the day that you will need it.
 And as I mentioned, you can use fresh or frozen green beans, the only difference will be that you’ll need to adjust the cook time a bit.

 With Thanksgiving right around the corner, I invite you to try my version of classic Green Bean Casserole, without cream soup and made in the slow cooker for extra convenience!
 You’ll get 8-10+ servings from one batch.
 Enjoy!

 When serving green bean casserole on Thanksgiving, you can’t go wrong with traditional sides.
 I recommend serving this with turkey and these delicious Thanksgiving side dishes: